 - Litter tray/toileting area with litter chosen for safety and odor control.

-- Ferret owners should also provide a water bottle, or a bowl of fresh drinking at all times as well
+- Ferret owners should also provide a water bottle, a bowl, or a fountain of fresh drinking water at all times

 - Enough Toys

 A ferret cage should be spacious and have enough room for a bed, litter tray/toilet area with the right type of littler chosen.
 It also needs to provide access to tunnels or pipes so that they can explore their environment safely as well!

 Ferrets are very active animals who need plenty of space in order not to get bored easily.

 Ideally, they have several levels to roam around.
 You should avoid a ferret cage that is too small as this will lead to boredom and stress.
 Also, make sure to avoid mesh-based cages as ferrets can easily hurt their little feet.

 Be sure to avoid mesh-based enclosures for your ferret, as their claws can get caught in the netting and lead to sores or infections known as Bumblefoot.

 Ferrets like to sleep on a bed, but they also enjoy sleeping in hammocks.
 Ferrets also enjoy it when they’re in a nice warm sleep sack.

 They really enjoy the feeling of being snug and cozy, so you’ll want to always make sure that your ferret has plenty of room for some snuggles!

 You can also use old towels or clothes instead if you don’t have any sacks handy, which works just as well.